Have you ever wondered what living in China is like?

 “In any new country you move to, you will always experience some level of culture shock.
 It’s normal; so if it happens to you, don’t worry.
 It happens to all of us.

-When I first moved to China, the hardest thing for me to adjust to was the lack of personal space.
+When I first started living in China, the hardest thing for me to adjust to was the lack of personal space.
 Growing up in the US, it is normal to give people their personal space; however, in China, the culture is normal to be in someone else’s space.

 “Because of my job, teaching English to college students, I live in a college town with thousands of college students.
 When I stay in my city for the weekend, I love hanging out with my students because they are always introducing me to something new about their culture or something in the area.”

-What is the expat community like in Zhengzhou?
+What Is the Expat Community Like in Zhengzhou?

-“In almost any city you visit in China there is an expat community.
-In my city, we have a very diverse expat community of people from the US, Europe, India, and so on.
+In Zhengzhou, we have a very diverse expat community of people from the US, Europe, India, and so on.
 It’s great because having an expat community means I can converse in my first language, eat food I miss from home, and find community to support and be supported while living in a foreign country.”

 “When moving to a foreign country, it’s important to find a good community.
 I met a lot of great friends using apps on my phone.
 I guess you can say it’s the new way of meeting people.

 China is such a beautiful country with so many different cultures within the country.
 If you visit China, make sure you visit Xi’an (map) and Guilin (map).
 These are two of my favorite cities in China.”

-Whether it’s sleeping on the Great Wall of China or climbing the most dangerous mountain in Huashan, you can always find an adventure with her on her instagram and blog.
+Whether it’s sleeping on the Great Wall of China or climbing the most dangerous mountain in Huashan, you can always find an adventure with her.